atmofunk/FRESteamWorks/README.md

 # waveofthought #
-I forked this project to both expand Steamworks functionality and enable 64-bit builds.
-All of Ventero's instructions are still valid, and the examples/tests still work.
+I forked this project to both expand Steamworks functionality and output 64-bit DLLs.
+All of the Ventero instructions/examples/tests should still work.
 ### Additional API ###
 ```
 SetRichPresence(key:String, value:String):void